Create a daily check-in feature using Ronin Waypoint Web SDK

 Overview

-- Send a check-in transaction to the smart contract on the Saigon testnet.
+- Interact with a smart contract on the Saigon testnet.

 The source code for this tutorial is available in the GitHub repository.